 November 2017 marks the 100-year anniversary of New York women gaining the right to vote—three years before the ratification of the 19th Amendment granted women nationwide the right to vote.
 In collaboration with the NYS Women’s Suffrage Commission, the Centennial of Women's Suffrage in New York Girl Scout Patch Program has been created to honor this momentous occasion.

 This Patch Program was created by the Long Island Water Conference in conjunction with Girl Scouts of Nassau County, Inc. Its purpose is to teach the importance of water conservation.
 The challenge is to save as much water as possible in a one-week period.
-PATCH AVAILABLE IN THE GSNC SHOP!
+PATCH AVAILABLE FOR PURCHASE IN THE GSNC SHOP!

 Free Being Me Program